What are skin tension lines?

 Skin tension lines represent a map of the direction in which the tension in the skin is maximal at different body sites, usually drawn on a diagram of the human body.

 The best-known skin tension lines are the Langer lines, named for Karl Langer, who described them in 1861.
-These are also called cleavage lines because they were determined by piercing cadaver skin with an awl and observing the orientation of the resulting wound .
+These are also called cleavage lines because they were determined by piercing cadaver skin with an awl (a small pointed tool for piercing holes in leather) and observing the orientation of the resulting wound .

 These lines have important implications for the design and placement of surgical incisions, as well as for the patterns of spread of some skin disorders.

 Credit.
-Newell K. Ch.
-23. Wound closure.
-Essential Clinical Procedures.
-Book.
-2nd Edition.
-Eds Dehn RW, Asprey DP.
-2007.
+Newell K. Chapter 23.
+Wound closure.
+In: Dehn RW, Asprey DP (eds).
+Essential clinical procedures, 2nd edn.
+Philadelphia: Saunders, 2007.

 There are several types of skin tension lines [1–3].